NEWS

 Results: 3D has become a “common language,” enabling us to achieve zero ordering errors and rework even during remote collaboration with overseas partners.

-\KYOTOGRAPHIE is using it too!/Turn a site without blueprints into a 3D model with “just a smartphone”
+\KYOTOGRAPHIE is using it too!/Turn sites without blueprints into 3D models with “just a smartphone”

 ◼︎About KYOTOGRAPHIE

-・The story is set in a “historic building” for which no blueprints exist
+・The story is set in a “historic building” for which no architectural drawings exist

 "KYOTOGRAPHIE," one of Japan's largest international photography festivals.

-Since the festival is held not only in well-organized venues like art museums but also in machiya (traditional townhouses) and historic buildings that lack architectural blueprints, an accurate understanding of the space is essential to the quality of the exhibition.
+Since the festival is held not only in well-organized venues like art museums but also in machiya (traditional townhouses) and historic buildings for which no architectural plans exist, an accurate understanding of the space is essential to the quality of the exhibition.

 ◼︎Challenges Before Implementation

-Simply sharing “photos and videos” as we’ve done in the past doesn’t accurately convey “depth” or “sense of distance” to overseas artists.
+Simply sharing “photos and videos” as has been done in the past does not accurately convey “depth” or “sense of distance” to overseas artists.

-Even failing to grasp something as simple as the thickness of a column could lead to ordering the wrong size materials, creating the risk of a critical situation where the work “couldn’t be carried out” on-site.
+Even failing to grasp something as simple as the thickness of a column could lead to ordering the wrong size materials, creating the risk of a critical situation where “construction cannot proceed” on-site.

-◼︎How We Discovered Scanat and Why We Chose It
+◼︎Scanat How We Discovered It and Why We Adopted It

 • From “Recording” to “Production Infrastructure”